Due to irresistible temptations, one suffers once, in tribulation. Due to

 But alas: all of his problem solving and clever ideas for road tolls fell on deaf ears.
 For SIXTY YEARS he's lived in the same place and should have made SOME friends.
 The 'tale of the tape' seems to tell a different story though and less than one half of one percent of voters paid attention to him.
 Too bad.
 How sad.
 But - dare we say - typical of Mr. Restivo's over-inflated opinion of himself.

-And now the mikerestivo.org website is gone completely.
+So the mikerestivo.org website is gone completely.
 Guess all that enlightened discussion supported by advertising was never to be.
-So much for political promises, eh?
+So much for Mike's political promises, eh?

-Stay tuned for the next exciting adventure in this saga!
+Stay tuned for the next exciting adventure in this seemingly endless saga!

 That Mike Restivo is now adjudged by anyone reading his prolific daily postings to the alt.freemasonry newsgroup as being delusional and paranoid is understandable.
 The several year process which has led to his descent into ranting and barnyard suggestions, however, is difficult to describe in a few short sentences.
 What prompted Mike to begin involvement online with those in an organization which he had used for mercenary goals and discarded some fifteen years earlier (see below) will likely forever remain unclear.
 Mike - despite a once extensive vocabulary - most recently writes in a manner which gives him the opportunity for providing 'alternative' explanations of his true intent.